Peter Thiel: Philosophical views

 Thiel is described by different authors and media sources in different ways.
 He identifies as a libertarian.
 He has been called an Ayn Rand libertarian, plutocratic reactionary, militarist techno-libertarian, and libertarian authoritarian.
-His attitude towards democracy has been described as democracy-skeptic, partly antidemocratic, or post-democratic.
+His attitude towards democracy has been described as "skeptical", partly antidemocratic, or post-democratic.
 French economist Yann Algan links Peter Thiel and Elon Musk to the concept of "liquid democracy" and the rise of libertarian AI governance, which Algan defines as "a radically decentralized, algorithm-driven democracy", which "prioritizes efficiency and individual freedom over democratic safeguards".

 Thiel's biographer Max Chafkin notes that his thinking is a mix of libertarianism and authoritarianism, but describes what Thiel truly believes and wants as a mystery.

 Thiel describes himself as a political atheist.
 He opines that trying to radically alter the current U.S. government is unrealistic.
 He also suggests that Curtis Yarvin methods will lead to Xi's China or Putin's Russia.
-He does not deny the value of statemanship though, (Note: Peter Thiel: "But also there cannot be a decision to avoid all decisions and to retreat into studying the Bible in anticipation of the Second Coming, for then one will have ceased to be a statesman or stateswoman.") but opines that "people should spend less time trying to change the system than simply creating things outside it".
+He does not deny the value of statesmanship though, (Note: Peter Thiel: "But also there cannot be a decision to avoid all decisions and to retreat into studying the Bible in anticipation of the Second Coming, for then one will have ceased to be a statesman or stateswoman.") but opines that "people should spend less time trying to change the system than simply creating things outside it".

 Journalist Murad Ahmed from Financial Times calls Thiel "philosopher king at the very top of Silicon Valley" (with France 24 using a similar description).
 German philosopher Peter Sloterdijk also remarks: "Peter Thiel can be seen as more of a philosopher king.
 He acts very coolly and strategically – a dazzling figure, far outside our left-liberal perception patterns", while Ross Douthat from New York Times describes him as "most influential right-wing intellectual of the last 20 years".
 Commenting on Douthat's description, Luke Munn of the University of Queensland notes that, "Thiel's influence on politics is at once financial, technical and ideological [...] his potent cocktail of networks, money, strategy and support exerts a rightward force on the political landscape."

-In 2025, the author Ijoma Mangold wrote an article for Die Zeit, describing Thiel's theories as obscure and incoherent at first glance, but often displaying an accurate intuition, while noting that both the man and his ideas "simultaneously fascinates, repels, and outrages."
-Later the author René Martens wrote on Mitteldeutscher Rundfunk, criticizing Mangold and Die Zeit for masking their admiration with pseudo-criticism and called Thiel a disciple of Carl Schmitt.
+In 2025, the author Ijoma Mangold wrote an article for Die Zeit, describing Thiel's theories as obscure and incoherent at first glance, argues he often displays an accurate "intuition", while noting that both the man and his ideas "simultaneously fascinates, repels, and outrages."
+Subsequently the author René Martens, writing for Mitteldeutscher Rundfunk, criticized Mangold and Die Zeit for masking their admiration with pseudo-criticism and called Thiel a disciple of Nazi-supporter Carl Schmitt.